awsdocs/amazon-mwaa-user-guide/doc_source/what-is-mwaa.md

 ## Architecture<a name="architecture-mwaa"></a>

 All of the components contained in the outer box \(in the image below\) appear as a single Amazon MWAA environment in your account\.
 The Apache Airflow *Scheduler* and **Workers** are AWS Fargate \(Fargate\) containers that connect to the private subnets in the Amazon VPC for your environment\.
-Each environment has its own Apache Airflow metadatabase managed by AWS that is accessible to the *Scheduler* and **Workers** Fargate containers via a privately\-secured VPC endpoint\.
+Each environment has its own Apache Airflow meta database managed by AWS that is accessible to the *Scheduler* and **Workers** Fargate containers via a privately\-secured VPC endpoint\.

 Amazon CloudWatch, Amazon S3, Amazon SQS, Amazon ECR, and AWS KMS are separate from Amazon MWAA and need to be accessible from the Apache Airflow *Scheduler\(s\)* and **Workers** in the Fargate containers\.